LibStructLDN/liberatingstructureslondon.org.uk/_pages/immersion-workshop.md

 layout: single
 permalink: /immersion-workshop
 title: Liberating Structures Immersion Workshop
-excerpt: Join this one day online immersive learning experience on 30 Apr
+excerpt: Join this one day online immersive learning experience on 19 June
 ---

-Previously advertised as a two-day in-person event, we're now offering this as a one-day online event on Thursday 30 Apr, in partnership with Happy Ltd.
+Following the success of our recent [virtual immersion workshop](https://twitter.com/search?q=%23lsonline20&src=recent_search_click), we're running another on Friday 19th June 2020.

 The workshop will offer you a hands on experience of the breadth and depth of Liberating Structures.
 We'll explore LS principles, hear stories of real-world